Why You Should Be Making Your Bed Every Morning, According To Feng Shui

 The first is to consider the space around your bed, in particular the space underneath your mattress.
 Many of us use this space as a valuable storage opportunity, but it might be affecting your sleep.

-"Chaos under a bed represents agitation," said Peters.
-Clearing out this space makes for more restful sleep by inviting "supportive and nourishing energy to fully circulate around us as we sleep," she explained.
+"Chaos under a bed represents agitation," says Peters.
+Clearing out this space makes for more restful sleep by inviting "supportive and nourishing energy to fully circulate around us as we sleep."

-The other component of your bed to consider is your textiles.
-Different materials will bring different energies, and good bedding can be a valuable investment.
+The other component of your bed to consider is textiles.
+Different materials bring different energies, and good bedding can be a valuable investment.

 "Cotton ushers in gratifying, crisp energy.
 Linen studies reveal it helps us fall asleep faster, sleep deeper, and wake up more refreshed.
-Silks and satins keep energy circulating," said Peters.
+Silks and satins keep energy circulating," Peters notes.